ctrlaltdeleon/infinitygauntlet/journal/journal-2020.md

+# September 5 2020

+- ???

+# September 4 2020

+- Doozy.
+- Need to figure out how `React` works with different pages, possibly using `react-router`.

+# September 3 2020

+- Gym!
+  - Volleyball.

+# September 2 2020

+- Need to fix budget.
+- Should make a Chungha, Red Velvet, Twice playlist.
+- Gym!
+  - Flex.

 # September 1 2020

 - In `Material UI`, how do you get the `<Tabs>` indicator line to show up and be a specific color?